Johannes Schmutz

 Brief Life History of Johannes

-When Johannes Schmutz was born on 22 January 1792, in Vechigen, Bern, Switzerland, his father, Christian Schmutz, was 38 and his mother, Anna Barbara Geriger, was 28.
-He married Christina Läderach on 15 July 1825, in Vechigen, Bern, Switzerland.
+When Johannes Schmutz was born in 1792, in Vechigen, Bern, Switzerland, his father, Christen Schmutz, was 28 and his mother, Anna Barbara Geriger Schmutz, was 29.
+He married Christina Läderach on 14 July 1825, in Münsingen, Bern, Switzerland.
 They were the parents of at least 2 sons and 6 daughters.
-He died on 27 November 1857, at the age of 65.
+He died on 21 November 1857, in his hometown, at the age of 65, and was buried in Vechigen, Bern, Switzerland.

 Photos and Memories (0)